johnno1962/SwiftTrace/README.md

     SwiftTrace.traceClass = MyTracer.self

-Please file an issue if you encounter a project that doesn't work while tracing or the author can be contacted on Twitter [@Injection4Xcode](https://twitter.com/@Injection4Xcode).
+Please file an issue if you encounter a project that doesn't work while tracing.
+It should be 100% reliable as it uses assembly language trampolines rather than Swizzling like Xtrace.
+Otherwise, the author can be contacted on Twitter [@Injection4Xcode](https://twitter.com/@Injection4Xcode).
+Big thanks goes out to Oliver Letterer for his [imp_implementationForwardingToSelector](https://github.com/OliverLetterer/imp_implementationForwardingToSelector) super clean code to set up the trampolines.

 Enjoy!